-Molly Windsor and Line of Duty’s Martin Compston are returning for a second series of Alibi’s original crime series Traces.
+Molly Windsor and Line of Duty's Martin Compston return this month for a second season of Alibi's original crime series Traces.

-Season one followed three women who utilise forensics to uncover the truth about a deeply personal unsolved murder case, while season two will see the team reunite to solve “a series of cruel bombings in Dundee”.
+Season 1 followed three women who utilise forensics to uncover the truth about a deeply personal unsolved murder case, while season 2 will see the team reunite to solve "a series of cruel bombings in Dundee".

-The drama features three female leads – Breaking Bad’s Laura Fraser, Three Girls’ Molly Windsor and Continuum’s Jennifer Spence – in addition to Line of Duty’s Compston.
+The Traces cast features three female leads - Breaking Bad’s Laura Fraser, Three Girls’ Molly Windsor and Continuum’s Jennifer Spence - in addition to Compston.

-The tense series reached a shock conclusion in the season one finale, but the show’s renewal means that the forensic team will be returning for a different, second case.
+The tense series reached a shock conclusion in the season 1 finale, but the show's renewal means that the forensic team will be returning for a different, second case.

-The crime drama is something of a flagship show for Alibi, which is now branching out further into scripted television with Nicola Walker’s upcoming series Annika.
+The crime drama is something of a flagship show for Alibi, which recently branched out further into scripted television with Nicola Walker's series Annika.

-Read on for everything you need to know about Traces season two.
+Read on for everything you need to know about Traces season 2.

 Will there be a second season of Traces?

-Yes, Alibi has announced that Traces will return for another six-part run later this year.
+Yes, Alibi has announced that Traces will return for another six-part run this month.

-Emma Hedges (Three Girls’ Molly Windsor), Prof. Sarah Gordon (Breaking Bad’s Laura Fraser) and Prof. Kathy Torrance (Continuum’s Jennifer Spence) are the three main leads in the Traces cast, and will likely all return for season two.
+Emma Hedges (Three Girls’ Molly Windsor), Prof. Sarah Gordon (Breaking Bad’s Laura Fraser) and Prof. Kathy Torrance (Continuum’s Jennifer Spence) are the three main leads in the Traces cast, and will all return for season 2.